Smiling Regulates Emotion During Traumatic Recollection: Narrative Feature Processing

 \section{Narrative Feature Processing}

-Based on the pilot results, we hypothesize the two types of emotion identified, narrative valence and present-day valence, are correlated with other narrative features across multiple modalities.
-In addition to pre-existing data on valence derived from audio \cite{lertpetchpun_2025, ma_2026} and from eye gaze \cite{ma_2026}, we run a large-scale automatic transcript labeling task via LLM inference to derive five additional narrative features and another human annotation task to understand valence distribution.
+In addition to pre-existing data on valence derived from audio \cite{lertpetchpun_2025, ma_2026} and eye gaze \cite{ma_2026}, we run a large-scale automatic transcript labeling task via LLM inference to derive additional narrative features and another human annotation task to understand valence distribution.